ogunlao/ogunlao.github.io/index.md

 <br/><br/>
 - 01 Sep 2020: Finished cousework for my masters programme at AIMS AMMI.
 Currently looking for internship postions in Natural Language Processing or Speech Recognition
 <br/><br/>
-- 29 Aug, 2020: Took a 2-day Python workshop for beginners alongside colleagues, with over 100 partipants.
+- 27 Aug, 2020: Teaching at a 2-day Python workshop for beginners alongside colleagues, with over 100 partipants.
 Workshop materials can be found in this [github repo](https://github.com/WPSYG/Python-2-day-workshop)

 ---